rambasnet/ExpressDemoProjects/README.md

 - demonstrates server sessions and authentications
 - demonstrate a simple AJAX call using jQuery (see profile page)
 - automatically creates gradebook database name in the path provided while running mongod
+- register for an account before you can login
 - use GUI client such as Robo 3T [https://robomongo.org/](https://robomongo.org/) or MongoDB Compass to mange MongoDB

 ### Instructions to run Gradebook V1